This document explains how you add operations, materials, tools, and skill requirements to a service revision.

 An operation can also be defined as a subcontracted operation where the job is performed by another supplier.

-For each step, you also describe where the work is supposed to be done, how long it takes to perform and what skill is required.
-It is possible to describe each step by its elements.
+For each step, you also describe where the work is supposed to be done, how long it takes to perform, and what skill is required.
+You can describe each step by its elements.
 This is done in 'Service Revision.
 Connect Operation Elements' (ECS313).

 Add materials and purchase requirements